surgemedia/tilemob/wp-content/plugins/wp-ses/readme.txt

 Please, DO test your setting without this.
 Then, when all works as expected, fill in the config file.

 Edit the wp-config.php file, and add what you want to define.
-Here is a complete setup, some defines are optionnal.
+Here is a complete setup, some defines are optional.

 // WP-SES defines